Universal Graph Compression: Stochastic Block Models: Main Ideas in Establishing Universality

-\paragraph{Length Analysis for Correlated Sequences} Thanks to this property of the block decomposition, we hope to compress these blocks as if they are independent using a Laplace probability assignment (which, recall, is universal for the class of all $m$-ary iid processes).
-However, since these blocks are still correlated (albeit weakly), we will need a result on the performance of Laplace probability assignment on correlated sequences with identical marginals, which we give next.
+Thanks to the asymptotic i.i.d. property of the submatrix decomposition, we hope to compress these submatrices as if they are independent using a Laplace probability assignment (which, recall, is universal for the class of all $m$-ary i.i.d. processes).
+However, since these submatrices are still correlated (albeit weakly), we will need a result on the performance of Laplace probability assignment on correlated sequences with identical marginals, which we give next.